Newly Updated Fundraising Authorization Form (NEW)

 Fundraising Event Auctions, Merchandise Sales, and Sales Tax Compliance

 Events that sell merchandise (e.g., t-shirts, water bottles, books, etc.,…) or conduct silent or live auctions as part of the event, are required to charge sales tax to purchasers of tangible items and remit the sales tax liability to their campus.
 Sales tax must be paid by the purchaser, and should not be imputed from total sales of your event.
-Sales tax for tangible auction items should be calculated based on the winning bid/purchase price amount.
+Sales tax for tangible auction items should be calculated based on the lessor of winning bid/purchase price or estimated fair market value of the item.
 No sales tax is charged for gift cards/certificates, services (dog walking, salon, etc…), only tangible items.
 Your campus sales tax contact can help you calculate appropriate sales tax rate and tax remittance procedures.

 Campus sales tax contacts: